kplaushku/kplaushku/README.md

 ### AI Self Healing Automation

-Architected and shipped a self healing mechanism for Robot Framework: locator failures are intercepted at runtime, repaired via LLM generated selectors, validated against the live page, and committed as reviewable diffs.
-Details in the AI Engineering section above.
+Architected and shipped a self healing mechanism for Robot Framework: locator failures are intercepted at runtime through the listener interface, the DOM subtree at the failure point is serialized within a fixed token budget, an LLM generates candidate selectors, each candidate is validated against the live page, and healed locators are emitted as reviewable diffs for version control.

 </td>
 <td width="50%" valign="top">